 After peaking in 2014, farmland values are beginning to decline.
-More importantly, despite high land values, net income for farmers is also continuing to decline due to low commodity prices and increases in the costs of production, leaving many farmers with a negative net income.
+More importantly, net income for farmers also continues to decline due to low commodity prices and increases in the costs of production, leaving many farmers with a negative net income.
+(For more on this topic, see our report, "The Impact of Minnesota's Farm Economy on Greater Minnesota.")